Mikyan0207/TwitCasting.Net.Downloader/README.md

 ### Prerequisites

-Fmpeg is required to run TwitCasting.Net.Downloader.
+FFmpeg is required to run TwitCasting.Net.Downloader.
 You can download it from the official website or use the executable available with TwitCasting.Net.Downloader.

 ### Installation